Newsweek, The Boston Globe and The Washington Post were sold for about 5% of what they were worth a decade ago.

 So your plan must be that you will never let the sun set on your skills, never let your position of value -- to your employer, to the market, to the customer -- fade away.

-So this scary Halloween week, how are you going to confront the almost certain fact that the "you" of October 28th, 2013 -- your skills, knowledge, insights and experience -- will fade in value, and for you to keep up with the world, you must ensure that the you of 2014, of 2015, of 2025, is always becoming a newer, more talented, professional?
+So how are you going to confront the almost certain fact that the "you" of the present -- your skills, knowledge, insights and experience -- will fade in value, and for you to keep up with the world, you must ensure that the you of 2015, of 2016, of 2026, is always becoming a newer, more talented, professional?

 I'll be back next week with the steps you can take to keep ahead of the sun.